Amazon ECS task networking options for the Fargate launch type

 Because each task gets its own ENI, you can use networking features such as VPC Flow Logs, which you can use to monitor traffic to and from your tasks.
 For more information, see VPC Flow Logs in the Amazon VPC User Guide.

 You can also take advantage of AWS PrivateLink.
 You can configure a VPC interface endpoint so that you can access Amazon ECS APIs through private IP addresses.
 AWS PrivateLink restricts all network traffic between your VPC and Amazon ECS to the Amazon network.
 You don't need an internet gateway, a NAT device, or a virtual private gateway.
-For more information, see AWS PrivateLink in the Amazon ECS Best Practices Guide.
+For more information, see Amazon ECS interface VPC endpoints (AWS PrivateLink).

 For examples of how to use the NetworkConfiguration